Preparing for the Academic Side of University

 What you can do now to prepare

-Thinking of spending some of your free time preparing for university?
-There are a few things you can be doing ahead of starting your studies:
+If you've got a bit of time over the summer, here are a few things you can be doing ahead of starting your studies:

-• Reading lists - If your course has a reading list, see if your local library has copies (or if you can read it online) and start informing yourself about your subject.
-If you’ve not got a list, depending on your course you could look for magazines, blogs, YouTube videos and documentaries that will help get you in the right frame of mind.
+• Read - If your course has a reading list, see if your local library has copies (or if you can read it online) and start informing yourself about your subject.
+If you’ve not got a list, depending on your course you could look for magazines, blogs, YouTube videos, podcasts and documentaries that will help get you in the right frame of mind.

 • Have a go! - If you’re really going for it, why not try some academic writing?
 You could write a short essay using some sources you’ve looked at over the summer, and even try doing some referencing!
 BCU Library offers a lot of information on referencing as well as this invaluable list of subject guides.